Argmaster/pygerber/README.md

 - [ ] TO - Attribute on object - Add an object attribute to the dictionary or modify it.
 - [ ] TD - Attribute delete - Delete one or all attributes in the dictionary.
 - [ ] M02 - End of file.

+Supported **DEPRECATED** Gerber features:

-- [ ] G54 - **DEPRECATED** Select aperture - This historic code optionally precedes an
+- [ ] G54 - Select aperture - This historic code optionally precedes an aperture
-      aperture selection Dnn command.
+      selection Dnn command.
 It has no effect.
 Sometimes used.
 Deprecated in 2012.
-- [ ] G55 - **DEPRECATED** Prepare for flash - This historic code optionally precedes
+- [ ] G55 - Prepare for flash - This historic code optionally precedes D03 code.
+It has
-      D03 code.
-It has no effect.
+      no effect.
 Very rarely used nowadays.
 Deprecated in 2012.
-- [ ] G70 - **DEPRECATED** Set the 'Unit' to inch - These historic codes perform a
+- [ ] G70 - Set the 'Unit' to inch - These historic codes perform a function handled by
-      function handled by the MO command.
+      the MO command.
 See 4.2.1.
 Sometimes used.
 Deprecated in 2012.
-- [ ] G71 - **DEPRECATED** Set the 'Unit' to mm - This is part of the historic codes
-      that perform a function handled by the MO command.
+- [ ] G71 - Set the 'Unit' to mm - This is part of the historic codes that perform a function handled by the MO command.
-- [ ] G90 - **DEPRECATED** Set the 'Coordinate format' to 'Absolute notation' - These
+- [ ] G90 - Set the 'Coordinate format' to 'Absolute notation' - These historic codes
-      historic codes perform a function handled by the FS command.
+      perform a function handled by the FS command.
 Very rarely used nowadays.
       Deprecated in 2012.
-- [ ] G91 - **DEPRECATED** Set the 'Coordinate format' to 'Incremental notation' - Part
+- [ ] G91 - Set the 'Coordinate format' to 'Incremental notation' - Part of the historic
-      of the historic codes handled by the FS command.
+      codes handled by the FS command.
-- [ ] G74 - **DEPRECATED** Sets single quadrant mode - Rarely used, and then typically
+- [ ] G74 - Sets single quadrant mode - Rarely used, and then typically without effect.
-      without effect.
       Deprecated in 2020.
+(Spec.
+8.1.10)
-- [ ] M00 - **DEPRECATED** Program stop - This historic code has the same effect as M02.
+- [ ] M00 - Program stop - This historic code has the same effect as M02.
+Very rarely,
-      Very rarely, if ever, used nowadays.
+      if ever, used nowadays.
 Deprecated in 2012.
-- [ ] M01 - **DEPRECATED** Optional stop - This historic code has no effect.
-Very
+- [ ] M01 - Optional stop - This historic code has no effect.
+Very rarely, if ever, used
-      rarely, if ever, used nowadays.
+      nowadays.
 Deprecated in 2012.
-- [ ] IP - **DEPRECATED** Sets the 'Image polarity' graphics state parameter - This
-      command has no effect in CAD to CAM workflows.
-Sometimes used, and then usually as
-      %IPPOS\*% to confirm the default and then it then has no effect.
+- [ ] IP - Sets the 'Image polarity' graphics state parameter - This command has no effect in CAD to CAM workflows.
+Sometimes used, and then usually as %IPPOS\*% to confirm the default and then it then has no effect.
 Deprecated in 2013.
+(Spec.
+      8.1.4)
-- [ ] AS - **DEPRECATED** Sets the 'Axes correspondence' graphics state parameter -
-      Deprecated in 2013.
+- [ ] AS - Sets the 'Axes correspondence' graphics state parameter - Deprecated in 2013.
       Rarely used nowadays.
+(Spec.
+8.1.2)
-- [ ] IR - **DEPRECATED** Sets 'Image rotation' graphics state parameter - Deprecated
+- [ ] IR - Sets 'Image rotation' graphics state parameter - Deprecated in 2013.
+Rarely
-      in 2013.
-Rarely used nowadays.
+      used nowadays.
+(Spec.
+8.1.5)
-- [ ] MI - **DEPRECATED** Sets 'Image mirroring' graphics state parameter
+- [ ] MI - Sets 'Image mirroring' graphics state parameter (Spec.
+8.1.7)
-- [ ] OF - **DEPRECATED** Sets 'Image offset' graphics state parameter
+- [ ] OF - Sets 'Image offset' graphics state parameter (Spec.
+8.1.8)
-- [ ] SF - **DEPRECATED** Sets 'Scale factor' graphics state parameter
+- [ ] SF - Sets 'Scale factor' graphics state parameter (Spec.
+8.1.9)
-- [ ] IN - **DEPRECATED** Sets the name of the file image.
+- [ ] IN - Sets the name of the file image.
 Has no effect.
 It is comment.
 Sometimes used.
 Deprecated in 2013.
+(Spec.
+8.1.3)
-- [ ] LN - **DEPRECATED** Loads a name.
+- [ ] LN - Loads a name.
 Has no effect.
 It is a comment.
 Sometimes used.
 Deprecated in 2013.
+(Spec.
+8.1.6)
+- [ ] Combining G01/G02/G03 and D01 in a single command.
+(Spec 8.3.1)
+- [ ] Coordinate Data without Operation Code.
+(Spec 8.3.2)
+- [ ] Style Variations in Command Codes.
+(Spec 8.3.3)
+- [ ] Deprecated usage of SR. (Spec 8.3.4)
+- [ ] Deprecated Attribute Values.
+(Spec 8.4)
+- [ ] Format Specification (FS) Options (Trailing Zero Omission, Incremental Notation).
+      (Spec.
+8.2)
+- [ ] Rectangular Hole in Standard Apertures (Spec.
+8.2.2)
+- [ ] Draws and Arcs with Rectangular Apertures (Spec.
+8.2.3)
+- [ ] Macro Primitive Code 2, Vector Line (Spec.
+8.2.4)
+- [ ] Macro Primitive Code 22, Lower Left Line (Spec.
+8.2.5)
+- [ ] Macro Primitive Code 6, Moiré (Spec.
+8.2.6)

 ## Drawing